Find Adventure in Scouting

 Scouts are Active

-Outdoor adventure is the promise made to boys when they join Scouting.
+Outdoor adventure is the promise made to youth when they join Scouting.
 In the outdoors, Scouts have opportunities to acquire skills that make them more self-reliant.
-They can explore canoe and hike trails and complete challenges they first thought were beyond their ability.
-Attributes of good character become part of a boy as he learns to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature’s unexpected circumstances.
+They can explore, canoe, hike trails and complete challenges they first thought were beyond their ability.
+Attributes of good character become part of a Scout as he/she learns to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature’s unexpected circumstances.

 Scouts Earn Awards